 Related: My in-depth comparison between Upwork and OnlineJobs.

-Have you worked with oDesk or Upwork?
+Have you worked with Upwork?
 Please share your experience below.